benkeen/generatedata/README.md

 require additional PHP/Server configuration when setting it up.
 That said, it *does* require PHP 5.3.0 or later.
 See the documentation for more info.

+## v4

+I'll soon be starting on a new version of this application and moving the current codebase to a `v3` branch.
+I'll expand upon the goals of the new version at a later date.

 ## Pre-packaged solutions